Supreme-Tech-Kenya/Supreme-Md/Readme.md

 ## Contributions

-Contributions to Deltah-Md are welcome!
+Contributions to Supreme-Md are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to open an issue or submit a pull request. <br>

    Thanks 😊 to these persons ;